 Before all else: Mess with the controls

-Smart from the jump
+Be smart from the jump

 The first few seconds

-Checking houses for loot is key to Battlegrounds, but there’s more to prepping for action than just grabbing what you need to survive.
+Checking houses for loot is key to PUBG, but there’s more to prepping for action than just grabbing what you need to survive.
 Checking houses for open doors can give you information about whether people are inside, and leaving doors open (or closed) can help you control what other players know about a location.

 Your greatest weapon is sound

 Listen for nearby footsteps and gunshots to figure out where players are.
-On the other hand, be aware that loud actions like firing a gun or driving a car broadcast your location across a huge area.
+On the other hand, be aware that loud actions, like firing a gun or driving a car, broadcast your location across a huge area.
 Even running around produces a lot of noise and can be used to pinpoint your location if you’re in or around a structure.